SparkPost/support-docs/content/momentum/4/mta-sts.md

 ---
 lastUpdated: "06/01/2024"
-title: "MTA-STS support in Momentum"
+title: "MTA-STS support"
-description: "MTA-STS support in Momentum"
+description: "MTA-STS support"
 ---

 MTA-STS (MTA Strict Transport Security) improves email security by requiring authentication checks and encryption for delivering email.
 RFC 8461 describes the use of MTA-STS for improving SMTP security between MTAs.
+Momentum starts to support MTA-STS in 4.8.

-If the per-domain config option [use_mta_sts](/momentum/4/config/mta-sts/use-mta-sts) is set to `true`, Momentum will attempt to discover the recipient domain's MTA-STS policy (via a DNS lookup to retrieve the MTA-STS policy ID and a HTTPS lookup to retrieve the MTA-STS policy) and use it for validating the connection to the remote site.
+If the config option [use_mta_sts](/momentum/4/config/mta-sts/use-mta-sts) for a domain is set to `true`, Momentum will attempt to discover the recipient domain's MTA-STS policy (via a DNS lookup to retrieve the MTA-STS policy ID and a HTTPS lookup to retrieve the MTA-STS policy), and if the [enable_mta_sts](/momentum/4/config/mta-sts/enable-mta-sts) for the binding/domain is `true`, Momentum will apply the MTA-STS policy for validating the connection to the remote site.
  If the recipient domain enforces MTA-STS, Momentum delivers email to the remote domain's MX if and only if the following conditions are satisfied:
  - remote site matches at least one of the MX patterns defined in the recipient domain's MTA-STS policy
  - connection to remote site can be encrypted (via the use of STARTTLS)